-The Group is exposed to interest rate risk as the Group borrow funds at floating interest rates.
-The risk is managed by the Group by maintaining an appropriate mix between fixed and floating rate borrowings, by the use of interest rate swap contracts.
+The Group is exposed to interest rate risk as the Group borrow funds at both floating and fixed interest rates.
+The risk is managed by the Group by maintaining an appropriate mix between fixed and floating rate borrowings, and by the use of interest rate swap contracts.

-The Group's exposures to interest rates on financial assets and financial liabilities are detailed in notes 9, 18 and 19.
+The Group's exposures to interest rates on financial assets and financial liabilities are detailed in notes 9, 15 and 20.

 The Group is exposed to the following interest rate benchmarks within its hedge accounting relationships, which are subject to interest rate benchmark reform: USD LIBOR ("LIBOR").
-As listed in note 15, the hedged items include issued USD and AED fixed rate debt and issued USD and AED floating rate debt.
+As listed in note 15, the hedged items include issued AED fixed rate debt and issued AED floating rate debt.
 The Group has closely monitored the market and the output from the various industry working groups managing the transition to new benchmark interest rates.
 This includes announcements made by the LIBOR regulators.
-The regulators have made clear that, at the end of 2021, it no longer seeks to persuade, or compel, banks to submit LIBOR.

 In response to the announcements, the Group has set up an IBOR transition programme comprised of the following work streams: risk management, tax, treasury, legal and accounting.
 The programme is under the governance of the Chief Financial Officer who reports to the Board.
 The aim of the programme is to understand where LIBOR exposures are within the business and prepare and deliver on an action plan to enable a smooth transition to alternative benchmark rates.
-The Group has identified all effected loan facilities and hedging instruments and has begun discussions with the lending banks involved to adjust to the risk-free rate.
+The Group has identified all effected loan facilities and hedging instruments and has amended the agreements for all but one of these facilities and hedging instruments to adjust to the risk-free rate.
+The one outstanding interest rate swap described below is expected to be adjusted into a new risk free rate in the first quarter of 2023.